Shubham-sood/pdsnd_github/README.md

 File used:-
 	bikeshare.py

+Requirements:-
+	Python language 3.6 or above
+	Numpy and panda libraries

 Project Data:-
 	chicago.csv:-This file is contaning bikeshare information about the  chicago city provided by Udacity. new_york_city.csv:-This file is contaning bikeshare information about the  new york city provided by Udacity. washington.csv:-This file is contaning bikeshare information about the  washington city provided by Udacity.

+Running the Program:-
+	I run this program on the udacity "Project workspace" that they provided.

 Credits:-
 	 udacity-Udacity's Programming for Data Science with R Nanodegree programm and their instructions are very helpful.